Policy Mirror Descent with Lookahead: Policy Mirror Descent with Lookahead

-\item As noted in \citet{efroni-et-al18beyond}, this faster rate comes at the cost of a more complex value function computation at each iteration.
-However, our experiments show that the benefits of the faster convergence rate greatly outweigh the extra cost of computing the lookahead, in terms of both overall running time until convergence and sample complexity (in the inexact case).
+\item This faster rate comes at the cost of a more complex value function computation at each iteration.
+However, our experiments suggest that the benefits of the faster convergence rate greatly outweigh the extra cost of computing the lookahead, in terms of both overall running time until convergence and sample complexity (in the inexact case).
+See section~\ref{sec:sims} and Appendix~\ref{appx:simu} for evidence.

-\item The cost of computing the adaptive step sizes might seem high due to the minimisation over greedy policies.
-However as noted in \citet{johnson-et-al23optimal-pmd} there is typically only one greedy policy at each iteration, and in the case that there is more than one it is possible to just pick any arbitrary greedy policy and the lower bound will still be satisfied.
+\item The cost of computing the adaptive stepsizes is typically simply that of computing a Bregman divergence between two policies.
+See Appendix~\ref{app:subsec:stepsizes-in-thm-exact-hpmd}, \ref{app:subsec:about-stepsizes} for a more detailed discussion.

 \item We defer the proof of Theorem~\ref{thm:exact-pmd-lookahead} to Appendix~\ref{appx:exact-hpmd}.
-Our proof highlights the relationship between PMD and PI through the explicit use of Bellman operators.
-Notice that even in the particular case of $h=1$, our proof is more compact compared to the one in \citet{johnson-et-al23optimal-pmd} (see sec.~6 and Lemma~A.1 to~A.3 therein for comparison) using our convenient notations. \end{itemize}
+Our proof highlights the relationship between $h$-PMD and $h$-PI through the explicit use of Bellman operators.
+Notice that even in the particular case of $h=1$, our proof is more compact compared to the one in \citep{johnson-et-al23optimal-pmd} (see sec.~6 and Lemma~A.1 to~A.3 therein for comparison) using our convenient notations. \end{itemize}